 We purchase about one-half of our SWU supply under the Russian Contract.
 We have agreed to purchase approximately 5.5 million SWU each calendar year for the remaining term of the Russian Contract through 2013.
 Prices are determined using a discount from an index of international and U.S. price points, including both long-term and spot prices.
 A multi-year retrospective view of the index is used to minimize the disruptive effect of short-term market price swings.
 Increases in these price points in recent years have resulted in increases to the index used to determine prices under the Russian Contract.
 The pricing methodology under the Russian Contract for deliveries in 2010 through 2013 was amended in February 2009 and the amendment was subsequently approved by the U.S. and Russian governments.
 The new pricing methodology is intended to enhance the stability of future pricing for both parties through a formula that combines a different mix of price points and other pricing elements.
-We expect that prices paid under the Russian Contract, as amended, will contract over the 20 year term of the contract will substantially exceed \$8 billion by the time the contract is completed in 2013.
-Officials of the Russian Contract is completed in 2013.
-Officials of the Russian Contract, as determined will not extend the Russian Contract or the government-to-government agreement it implements, beyond 2013.
+We expect that prices paid under the Russian Contract, as amended, will continue to increase year over year, and that the total amount paid to the Russian Federation for the SWU component of the LEU delivered under the Russian Contract over the 20 year term of the contract will substantially exceed \$8 billion by the time the contract is completed in 2013.
+Officials of the Russian government have announced that Russia will not extend the Russian Contract or the government-to-government agreement it implements, beyond 2013.
 Accordingly, we do not anticipate that we will purchase Russian SWU under the Megatons to Megawatts program after 2013.